 Federal agency employees, like federal air marshals, who work a large amount of irregular or uncontrollable overtime that cannot be scheduled in advance may be paid an additional percentage of their salaries as administratively uncontrollable overtime (AUO).
 The correct percentage on top of the salary amount may vary between 10% and 25% depending on the amount of irregular hours actually worked.
-AUO must be paid by the federal agency regardless of the number of hours that the employee works in a workweek of pay period.
+AUO must be paid by the federal agency regardless of the number of hours that the employee works in a workweek of the pay period.
 In order to qualify for AUO pay, however, the employee must work a certain number of hours over a three-month period.

 Federal agencies are not required to pay AUO compensation to employees.
 Instead, it is permissible to pay Title 5 overtime pay at the employee’s overtime rate of pay or the rate for a GS-10, step one, whichever is lower.

 Standby pay, like AUO, is a percentage of the employee’s basic pay up to a maximum of 25%.
 Standby pay is paid instead of other forms of premium pay available under Title 5, except for irregular overtime in excess of the employee’s regular tour of duty.
 Agencies may elect to pay standby pay to federal employees who are regularly required to remain at their station during longer than ordinary periods of duty, and a substantial part of the duty time is spent on-call rather than performing work.

 Federal agencies may be obligated to pay Sunday premium pay to employees whose regular hours of work include work time on a Sunday.
 If any part of the employee’s 8-hour shift falls on a Sunday, the employee is entitled to additional pay equal to 25% of the employee’s pay for that shift.

 Night Shift Differential